rodneyshupe/Cookbook/Recipes/Entrees/Beef/SkilletBeefStroganoff.rst

 Directions
 ----------

-1. Use a meat pounder to pound the meat to an even 1/2-inch thickness.
-   Cutting with the grain, slice the pounded meat into strips about 2 inches wide.
-Slice each strip of meat against the grain into 1/2-inch pieces.
+1. Pound the meat to an even 1/2-inch thickness with a meat pounder.
+Cutting with the grain, slice it into strips about 2 inches wide, then slice each strip against the grain into 1/2-inch pieces.
-2. Pat beef dry with paper towels and season with salt and pepper.
-Heat 1 tablespoon oil in large skillet over medium-high heat until just smoking.
-Cook half of beef until well browned, 3 to 4 minutes per side.
-   Transfer to medium bowl and repeat with 1 tablespoon more oil and remaining beef.
+2. Pat the beef dry with paper towels and season with salt and pepper.
+Heat 1 tablespoon oil in a large skillet over medium-high heat until just smoking.
+Cook half the beef until well browned, 3 to 4 minutes per side, then transfer to a medium bowl.
+Repeat with 1 tablespoon more oil and the remaining beef.
-3. Heat remaining 2 tablespoons oil in now-empty skillet until shimmering.
-   Cook mushrooms, onion, and 1/2 teaspoon salt until liquid from mushrooms has evaporated, about 8 minutes.
-(If pan becomes too brown, pour accumulated beef juices into skillet.)
-Stir in flour and cook for 30 seconds.
-Gradually stir in broths, then brandy, and return beef and accumulated juices to pan.
-Bring to simmer, cover, and cook over low heat until beef is tender, 30 to 35 minutes.
+3. Heat the remaining 2 tablespoons oil in the now-empty skillet until shimmering.
+Cook the mushrooms, onion, and 1/2 teaspoon salt until the liquid from the mushrooms has evaporated, about 8 minutes.
+(If the pan gets too brown, pour the accumulated beef juices into the skillet.)
+Stir in the flour and cook 30 seconds.
+Gradually stir in the broths, then the brandy, and return the beef and accumulated juices to the pan.
+Bring to a simmer, cover, and cook over low heat until the beef is tender, 30 to 35 minutes.
-4. Stir noodles into beef mixture, cover, and cook, stirring occasionally, until noodles are tender, 10 to 12 minutes.
-Off heat, stir in sour cream and lemon juice.
+4. Stir the noodles into the beef mixture, cover, and cook, stirring occasionally, until the noodles are tender, 10 to 12 minutes.
+Off heat, stir in the sour cream and lemon juice.
 Season with salt and pepper.
    Serve.